Lars Vilks Muhammad drawings controversy: 9 March 2010 arrests

-On 9 March 2010, seven people were arrested in the Republic of Ireland over an alleged plot to assassinate Vilks.
-The arrested were originally from Morocco and Yemen and had refugee status.
+On 9 March 2010, seven people were detained in the Republic of Ireland over an alleged plot to assassinate Vilks.
+The suspects were originally from Morocco and Yemen and had refugee status.
 Of the seven, three men and two women were arrested in Waterford and Tramore and another man and woman at Ballincollig, near Cork.
-Garda Síochána (the Irish police force), which conducted the arrests with support from the counter-terror Special Detective Unit and the National Support Services, said the suspects range in age from mid 20s to late 40s.
-The Garda Síochána also added that throughout the investigation they had been "working closely with law enforcement agencies in the United States and in a number of European countries".
+Garda Síochána (the Irish police force), which conducted the operation with support from the counter-terror Special Detective Unit and the National Support Services, confirming the suspects range in age from mid 20s to late 40s.
+The Garda Síochána also revealed that throughout the investigation they had been "working closely with law enforcement agencies in the United States and in a number of European countries".

 The same day, Colleen R. LaRose from the Philadelphia, US, suburbs, had her federal indictment unsealed charging her with trying to recruit Islamic terrorists to murder Vilks.